Telefonorosso/l3-netkeys/README.md

 ## Auto-run with Miami (Amiga side)

-You may enter "C:l3-netkeys" under Interface -> interfaces definition -> interface events -> online (shell) (hide gui)
+You may enter "C:l3-netkeys" under Interface -> interfaces definition -> interface events -> online

 ## Limitations

-Programs that bypass input.device, read the hardware directly, use custom low-level input handlers or expect joystick/mouse signals directly from the physical ports will not work with l3-netkeys!
+Programs that bypass input.device, read the hardware directly, use custom low-level input handlers or expect joystick/mouse signals directly from the physical ports will not work with l3-netkeys.

 Mouse wheel support is emulated through cursor-key presses because classic Amiga mouse input has no standard wheel event.

 Caps Lock is handled on the Raspberry Pi side rather than by sending a synthetic Amiga Caps Lock event.

-Keyboard behavior depends on the active Amiga keymap and on how applications process `input.device` events.
+Keyboard behavior depends on the active Amiga keymap and on how applications process input.device events.

 Wi-Fi latency is usually acceptable, but performance depends on the network and on the Amiga TCP/IP stack.